Profile for Heidi Morrison

 Brief biography

 Morrison’s articles and reviews have appeared in leading national and international journals, such as the Journal of the History of Childhood and Youth (Johns Hopkins), International Journal of Middle East Studies (Cambridge), Middle East Studies Association Bulletin, and Muslim World Journal of Human Rights (Berkeley).
-She has chapters in The Oxford Handbook of the History of Education (Oxford, 2019) and Childhood in Ottoman and Post-Ottoman Territories (Brill, 2015).
-Her engaged scholarship includes regular blogs on the contemporary Middle East at Le Monde Diplomatique (English version), as well as blogs at Counterpunch, Ms. Magazine, and Mondoweiss.
+She has chapters in Feeling Dis-ease in Modern History (Bloombury, 2022), The Oxford Handbook of the History of Education (Oxford, 2019), and Childhood in Ottoman and Post-Ottoman Territories (Brill, 2015).
+Her engaged scholarship includes talks and publications on the contemporary Middle East at Le Monde Diplomatique (English version), Counterpunch, Ms. Magazine, Jadaliyya, and Mondoweiss.
 Morrison is founding president of the Association for Middle East Children and Youth Studies (AMECYS) and board member of the Palestinian American Research Center (PARC).

 Education